SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 ## Overview

-This document shows you how to integrate the Solace Java Message Service (JMS) with the WebSphere Application Server V7 and V8 for production and consumption of JMS messages.
+This document shows you how to integrate the Solace Java Message Service (JMS) with the WebSphere Application Server version 8.5.5.18 or later for production and consumption of JMS messages.
 We'll outline best practices to allow efficient use of both the application server and Solace JMS.

 The target audience is developers using the WebSphere Application Server who have general knowledge of both it and JMS.
-This document focuses on the steps required to integrate the two, and provides instructions on configuring and deploying the Solace JCA 1.5 resource adapter using the web console application of WebSphere versions 7 and 8.
+This document focuses on the steps required to integrate the two, and provides instructions on configuring and deploying the Solace JCA 1.5 resource adapter using the web console application of WebSphere.
 For detailed information on either Solace JMS or the WebSphere Application Server, refer to the documents referenced below.

 This document is divided into the following sections: